pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 given here as suggestions to clean up the PyTorch sparce tensor support in general.

-12. For the Graph domain, the indefinite fill value can be specified as a tensor with zero dimension(s) that satisfies all the relations listed above except point 5.
+13. For the Graph domain, the indefinite fill value can be specified as a tensor with zero dimension(s) that satisfies all the relations listed above except point 5.
 Invalidation of the point 5 will provide a consistent way to differentiate between defined and indefinite fill values.

-    For instance, to reset a fill value of a sparse tensor to indefinite fill value, one can use:

-    ```python
-    A.fill_value().resize_((0,) * len(A.values().shape[1:]))
-    ```

-    Note that this operation is reversible, that is, to reset a indefinite fill value to a defined value, say `1.2`, one can use:

-    ```python
-    A.fill_value().resize_(A.values().shape[1:]).fill_(1.2)
-    ```

-    This works only when the initial fill value of `A` is a defined value with the shape constraints specified in point 5.

-    Introduction of indefinite fill value is useful when applications have interdisciplinary nature where the same sparse tensors can be used as inputs to tools of different domains that have different implicit interpretations for the unspecified elements.

-13. The introduction of a nonzero fill value feature encourages a revisit of the existing PyTorch tensor API.
+14. The introduction of a nonzero fill value feature encourages a revisit of the existing PyTorch tensor API.

     1. The acronym NNZ means the "Number of nonzeros" in a sparse